-Katherine Wood is senior arts advisor and grants advisor at USIP.
-She joined USIP with more than 25 years of experience in public diplomacy, higher education and the arts.
-Her areas of expertise are international cultural policy, intercultural and interfaith relations and the roles of the arts, media, education, religion and civil society in conflict and peace.
+Katherine Wood is senior arts advisor in the Center for Applied Conflict Transformation.
+She joined USIP with more than 25 years of experience in public diplomacy and higher education.
+Her areas of expertise are international cultural policy, cultural heritage, and the roles of the arts, media, education, religion, and civil society in conflict and peace.
+Ms. Wood authored the lead article and edited The Arts and Peacebuilding: An Emerging Approach, USIP Insights Newsletter, Summer 2015.

-Ms. Wood served as spokeswoman on the role of the arts and culture in public life and international affairs as deputy and acting director of communications at the National Endowment for the Arts and director of external relations for the President’s Committee on the Arts and the Humanities.
-She also held management positions in the arts and cultural exchange at the Smithsonian Institution and Georgetown University, and directed international and interfaith programs at Virginia Theological Seminary.
-She is a member of the Public Diplomacy Council and serves on the boards of the Initiative to Educate Afghan Women and Religions for Peace USA.
+Ms. Wood served as spokeswoman on the role of the arts and cultural heritage in public life and international affairs as Deputy and Acting Director of Communications at the National Endowment for the Arts, and Director of External Relations for the President’s Committee on the Arts and the Humanities.
+She also held management positions involving cultural exchanges at the Smithsonian Institution and Georgetown University, and directed international and interfaith programs at Virginia Theological Seminary.
+She is a member of the Public Diplomacy Council and serves on the board of the Initiative to Educate Afghan Women.
 She has master’s degrees from the Boston University School for the Arts and Harvard Divinity School.